ytisf/GhidraMacOS/README.md

 This script automates the process of installing Ghidra as a self-contained OSX `.app` without contaminating your system with a separate Java installation.
 It is specifically designed for ARM64 architecture, making it suitable for Apple's M1, M2, M3, and other ARM-based Macs.

+*notice the script will NOT copy Ghidra to your Applications directory if you run it from the command line.
+You can either run it from the terminal or copy the script to your Applications directory and run it from there.*

 ## Requirements

 - macOS running on ARM64 architecture (M1, M2, M3, etc.).